 Hypoglycaemia is low blood sugar.
-Typically, the body maintains blood sugar levels within a narrow range through the work of several glands and hormones.
+Typically, the body maintains blood sugar levels within a narrow range through several glands and hormones.
 When something disrupted these finely balanced control mechanisms, hypoglycaemia (low blood sugar) or diabetes (high blood sugar) may result.

-When blood sugar levels drop (e.g. overnight), another hormone is released by the pancreas called glucagon.
+When blood sugar levels drop (e.g. overnight), the pancreas releases another hormone called glucagon.
 Glucagon stimulates the release of glucose that has been stored in the liver and muscles whenever our blood sugar drops.
 Anger can also cause a rapid drop in blood sugar.
 Besides, fright and stress stimulate the adrenals to release adrenaline (the fight-or-flight hormone).

 They coined the term ‘Syndrome X’ to describe blood sugar levels changes, leading to hypoglycaemia.
 It is excessive insulin secretion as well as glucose intolerance, followed by diminished insulin sensitivity.
 That, in turn, leads to high blood pressure, elevated cholesterol levels, obesity, and ultimately to type II diabetes.
 Moreover, mental symptoms can include headache, depression, anxiety, irritability, confusion, bizarre behaviour, and convulsions.